tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### UseCase

 - Name: bdqffdq:UseCase
-- Definition: A NeedConcept expressing a purpose to which data are put for which the data must have quality for the result to have meaning and reliability.
+- Definition: A bdqffdq:NeedConcept expressing a purpose to which data are put for which the data must have quality for the result to have meaning and reliability.
 - SubClass Of: FundamentalConcept; NeedConcept

 ********************